-In a decision of 5 July 2015, the State Secretary, in so far as is of interest at present, rejected an application from the asylum seeker to grant him a temporary asylum residence permit.
+In a decision of 23 September 2015, the State Secretary, in so far as is of interest at present, rejected an application from the asylum seeker to grant him a temporary asylum residence permit.

-In a ruling dated 7 August 2015, the District Court, in so far as is of interest at present, declared the appeal lodged by the asylum seeker against that decision as well-founded, annulled that decision and ruled that the State Secretary make a new decision on the application, taking into account the information which was considered in the ruling.
+In a ruling dated 14 October 2015, the District Court declared the appeal lodged by the asylum seeker against that decision to be well-founded, annulled that decision and ruled that the State Secretary make a new decision on the application, taking into account the information which was considered in the ruling.

-The State Secretary appealed against this ruling.
+The asylum seeker has appealed against this ruling.